Resources

 How I Learned to Rock My Life: The Peter Dankelson Story

-I’ve Just Seen a Face: A Practical and Emotional Guide for Parents of Children Born with Cleft Lip and Palate | Year One and Beyond
+I’ve Just Seen a Face: A Practical and Emotional Guide for Parents of Children Born with Cleft Lip and Palate, Year One and Beyond

-By Amy Mendillo
+By Amy Mendillo, MPP

 Hearing the news of a baby’s cleft lip and palate can feel overwhelming for a parent.
 Amy Mendillo, health writer and cleft parent, has been there.
 Now, she has produced the most comprehensive guide ever written for parents of children born with clefts.

 Based on extensive interviews with fellow parents and cleft-team pros—plus exhaustive research from medical literature—I’ve Just Seen a Face (named after the Beatles song) contains essential medical information, emotional insights, and insiders’ tips to help parents with countless decisions, big and small, during the intense first year of treatment and beyond.
-It is also full of personable stories that will help parents feel more supported and less alone
+It is also full of personable stories that will help parents feel more supported and less alone.

 Diary of a Beautiful Disaster